https://www.totraveltoo.com/

 2. When is the best time to travel to Chile?
 The weather varies from the North of the country to the South of the country.
 Autumn and Spring are mild.
 The south of the country can experience severe winters.
 Summer in Santiago, the capital, can be very hot, humid and at times smoggy.

 3. Do I have to pay a Reciprocity Fee on arrival into Chile?
 There is a fee for travellers from the USA, Australia, Canada and Mexico when they arrive at Santiago Airport.
-The fee is valid for the life of their airport.
+The fee is valid for the life of their passport.

 4. Do I need vaccinations to enter Chile?
 If you are visiting Easter Island you will need a yellow fever vaccination all other parts of Chile just make sure your normal vaccinations are up to date such as tetanus, diphtheria and hepatitis A and B.